boltlabs-inc/key-mgmt-spec/current-development-phase.md

     1. Non-normative note: Given the above properties, we do not achieve integrity of the audit logs in the presence of a cheating key server.
 Future work may address this concern.

 ## Cryptographic Protocol and Implementation Dependencies

 - We instantiate the asymmetric password-based authenticated key exchange protocol with OPAQUE.
 We are using [opaque-ke](https://docs.rs/opaque-ke/2.0.0-pre.3/opaque_ke/index.html), which currently implements [version 09 of the IETF RFC](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/09/).
 This library is under active development, as is the IETF draft.
 An earlier release of this repository has been audited by NCC Group in June 2021.
     - This implementation relies on [voprf](https://github.com/novifinancial/voprf), which is tracking [the IETF RFC on OPRFs](https://datatracker.ietf.org/doc/draft-irtf-cfrg-voprf/).
     - As both of the above RFCs are in flux, we expect ongoing updates.
     - Following the terminology of the RFC, we use the following OPAQUE-3DH configuration: OPRF(ristretto255, SHA-512), HKDF-SHA-512, HMAC-SHA-512, SHA-512, ristretto255, with Argon2 as the KSF, and no shared context information.

 - TLS 1.3.
     - [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/22): Select and add config, setup, and implementation dependency information.
+- Cryptographic Hash Function `Hash`.
+We use SHA3-256 throughout.
+- CSPRNG, `rng`.
+- A symmetric AEAD scheme that consists of:
+    - An encryption function `Enc` that takes a pair `(key, msg, data)`, where `key` is the symmetric key, `msg` is the message to be encrypted, and `data` is OPTIONAL associated data, and outputs a ciphertext.
+    - A decryption function `Dec` that takes a pair `(key, ciphertext, data)`, where `key` is the symmetric key,`ciphertext` is the a ciphertext to be decrypted, and `data` is OPTIONAL associated data, and outputs a plaintext.

+TODO: Add dependency information for the above.

 ## Expected Outcomes
 A working command-line demo with cryptography for handling arbitrary secrets.